laminas/laminas-form/docs/book/v3/form-element-manager.md

 echo $form->getOption('example_param'); // value
 ```

-Now the custom factory will be used to instance the element.
+Now the custom factory will be used to create the element instance.

 ## Fetch a Form without Registration

-The form element manager handles also whole forms.
+The form element manager also handles whole forms.

-The following example creates a class as form:
+The following example creates a form class:

 ```php
 final class ExampleForm extends Laminas\Form\Form